Skip to content

 What’s the best fish for fish tacos?

 If you’re not using a deep-fried batter to coat, a light, flaky, and delicate fish is great.
-Whitefish is a popular choice because it’s lean, budget-friendly, and cooks fast.
+Whitefish, like tilapia, is a popular choice because it’s lean, budget-friendly, and cooks fast.
 They’re also mild in flavor and can take on whatever season you add.

 How do I know when fish is cooked?